Dineth-2001/InfluesCO-Dataset/README.md

 Recommending the Right Sri Lankan YouTube Influencer for Your Marketing Needs

-This repository contains the dataset used in the InfluesCO project — a data-driven system designed to identify the most relevant Sri Lankan YouTube influencers for brand marketing campaigns.
+This repository contains the dataset used in the InfluesCO project; a data-driven system designed to identify the most relevant Sri Lankan YouTube influencers for brand marketing campaigns.

 The dataset includes cleaned and structured channel-level, video-level, and comment-level information collected using the YouTube Data API v3.